mcigliola/CraftersTrunk/README.md

-# Crafter's Trunk 🧶🐘
+# Crafter's Trunk

 Crafter’s Trunk is a mobile app built with React Native that allows users to search and explore knitting and crochet patterns using the Ravelry API.
-Designed with makers in mind, the app provides an easy, image-forward browsing experience and customizable views to spark inspiration and keep projects organized.

 ## Features